leonardo-figueroa-dev/Corner-Grocer-Project/README.md

 What I Could Improve

 If I had more time, I’d add better input validation and error handling.
 Right now, the program assumes the input file is always available and that users type valid item names.
-Adding checks for missing files or typos would make the program more secure and user-friendly.
+Adding checks for missing files or typos would make the program more secure and user friendly.

 Most Challenging Part